Quick Tips for Riding Gooseberry Mesa

 This TrailForks map shows several of the free dispersed campsite locations:

-Gooseberry Mesa is one of my all-time favorite places to ride.
-The views, the slickrock, the challenging terrain, the free camping, etc… all make it a pretty epic experience.
-But also be prepared for serious exposure and some technically challenging riding.
-If all that sounds up your alley, you’ll have a blast!
+I hope this guide gives you the info and confidence to head out to Gooseberry Mesa!
+It’s one of my all-time favorite places to ride and I think you’ll love it, too.
+The views, the slickrock, the challenge, the free camping, etc… all make it a pretty epic experience.
+But also be prepared for serious exposure and some technical riding.
+If all that sounds up your alley, though, you’ll have a blast!

-Have you ridden on Gooseberry Mesa?
+Have you mountain biked on Gooseberry Mesa?
 What did you think?
 Are there any other tips you would include?
-Let us know in the comments!
+Let me know in the comments!

 First of all, thanks for the tips!
 I am planning a vacation over there around the end of April and I was wondering IF and WHERE I can rent a MTB for a day or two… bringing mine all the way from Italy it’s quite…. complicated 😀